Reeti4cyber/ELKStack-Project/README.md

  Answer the following questions to fill in the blanks:
 - Which file is the playbook?
 Where do you copy it?
-   - filebeat-config.yml is the playbook and we copied this to /etc/filebeat/filebeat.yml
+    -  elk_install.yml file is the playbook file copy this to /etc/ansible/roles/elk_install.yml

 - Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
    - I updated the Ansible containter host file etc/ansible/host.